 As many people on the autism spectrum have difficulty with communication and social interaction, speech-language pathologists (S-LPs) have a distinct role on interprofessional care teams.
 S-LPs bring specialized expertise in all aspects of verbal and nonverbal communication to address the difficulties.

-To highlight the role that communication health professional have in autism care, Speech-Language & Audiology Canada has also created a number of resources and documents on the subject:
+To highlight the role that communication health professionals have in autism care, Speech-Language & Audiology Canada has also created a number of resources and documents on the subject: